700 Children's® – A Blog by Pediatric Experts

 The toll of gun injuries among children is truly staggering.
 In the United States, a child or teen is killed with a gun every 2 hours and 48 minutes, and America represents 91% of gun deaths among wealthy countries in the world.
 Among U.S. families with guns in the home, 75% of children 5-14 years old report knowing where the guns are stored and 22% report handling a gun in the home without their parents’ knowledge.

-This high level of access that children have to guns is unprecedented and increasing, contributing to high rates of accidental injuries, suicide or self-harm via guns, and school shootings and homicides.
+This access that children have to guns is unprecedented and increasing, contributing to high rates of unintentional injuries, suicide or self-harm via guns, school shootings, and homicides.

-The American Academy of Pediatrics affirms that the safest home for a child or teen is one without firearms.
-In the cases where there is a gun in your home, here are simple steps to help reduce the risk of injuries:
+The American Academy of Pediatrics states that the safest home for a child or teen is one without firearms.
+If there is a gun in your home, here are simple steps to help keep kids and teens safer:

 1. Keep any household guns in a locked space.